New Caledonia: Media

-Sports
+Sport

 The largest sporting event to be held in New Caledonia is a round of the FIA Asia Pacific Rally Championship (APRC).

 The New Caledonia football team began playing in 1950, and was admitted into FIFA, the international association of football leagues, in 2004.
 Prior to joining FIFA, New Caledonia held observer status with the Oceania Football Confederation, and became an official member of the OFC with its FIFA membership.
 They have won the South Pacific Games five times, most recently in 2007, and have placed third on two occasions in the OFC Nations Cup.
 Christian Karembeu is a prominent New Caledonian former footballer.
 The under-17 team qualified for the FIFA under 17 World Cup in 2017.

-The sport of basketball gets much public attention in New Caledonia by both press and fans.
+Basketball gets much public attention in New Caledonia by both press and fans.
 Its national team has won plenty of medals in the Oceania region.
 New Caledonia's top basketball club teams are AS 6e Km and AS Dumbea.

 Horse racing is also very popular in New Caledonia, as are women's cricket matches.

 The rugby league team participated in the Pacific Cup in 2004.
 In 2020, plans were formed to create a Rugby League team in New Caledonia, Pacifique Trieze, to eventually join the majority Australian Queensland Cup.

 New Caledonia also has a national synchronised swimming team, which tours abroad.

 The "Tour Cycliste de Nouvelle-Calédonie" is a multi-day cycling stage race that is held usually in October.
 The race is organised by the Comite Cycliste New Caledonia.
-The race attracts riders from Australia, New Zealand, France, Réunion, Europe and Tahiti.
+The race attracts riders from Australia, New Zealand, France, Réunion (Overseas France), Europe and Tahiti (French Polynesia).
 Australian Brendan Washington has finished last three times in the race between 2005 and 2009, and is known in New Caledonia as "The Lanterne Rouge".

 The New Caledonia Handball team won the Oceania Handball Nations Cup in 2008 held in Wellington, New Zealand.
 They beat Australia in the final.

 The Internationaux de Nouvelle-Calédonie is a tennis tournament that is held in the first week of January.
 Since 2004, the tournament is part of the ATP Challenger Tour, and players usually compete as a preparation for the Australian Open. the first Grand Slam of the year.

 The New Caledonia women's national volleyball team won the gold medal on several occasions.